MetOffice/jules/doc/source/namelists/jules_soil_ecosse.nml.rst

       :permitted: 0 <= depo_nit_frac <= 1
       :default: 1.0

-      The fraction of nitrogen deposition that is aded to the soil nitrate pool.
-The complement is aded to the ammonium pool.
+      The fraction of nitrogen deposition that is added to the soil nitrate pool.
+The complement is added to the ammonium pool.

    .. nml:member:: bacteria_min_frac

       :type: REAL